awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-access.md

 Each API is unique and has distinct operations and permissions that you can allow or deny individually\.
 An explicit deny in any policy overrides the allow\.

 **Note**
-The default AWS Key Management Service \(AWS KMS\) key has `Decrypt` permission for all IAM principals within the Amazon Web Services account\.
+The default AWS Key Management Service \(AWS KMS\) key has `Decrypt` permission for all IAM principals within the AWS account\.
 If you want to have different access levels to `SecureString` parameters in your account, we don't recommend that you use the default key\.

 If you want all API operations retrieving parameter values to have the same behavior, then you can use a pattern like `GetParameter*` in a policy\.
 The following example shows how to deny `GetParameter`, `GetParameters`, `GetParameterHistory`, and `GetParametersByPath` for all parameters beginning with `prod-*`\.